nju-websoft/DR2/README.md

-# RDF-Dense-Re-Ranking
+# DR2
-This is the source code of the paper "Dense Re-Ranking with Weak Supervision for RDF Dataset Search".
+This is the source code and data with the paper "Dense Re-Ranking with Weak Supervision for RDF Dataset Search".

 ## Requirements